< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 END_QUOTE

-Notice that the 4th Amendment specifies the right of people to be "secure in their papers", which explicitly identifies a right to data security.
+Note that the 4th Amendment specifies the right of people to be "secure in their papers", which explicitly identifies a right to data security.
 The 4th Amendment doesn't grant an unlimited right -- there are no unlimited rights in the Constitution, papers can be obtained if law enforcement has a valid warrant.
 The essence of data security in the old days was that the authorities couldn't search a person or invade a house and seize papers without a warrant, nor could they similarly open mails without a warrant.
 Warrants had to be issued against individuals; blanket warrants were not allowed.
 It should be noted that theft of private information wasn't really covered by privacy laws -- that was, in effect, just theft.

 The Bill of Rights also includes the 1st Amendment, which protects rights of free expression: "Congress shall make no law ... abridging the freedom of speech ... " This again is a limited right, in that it doesn't grant a right to defamation -- that is, slander or libel.
-If Alice -- of the comedy duo Alice & Bob, useful for example purposes -- can prove Bob knowingly spread falsehoods about her and she was provably damaged as a result, Bob will be legally obligated to pay for the damages.
+If Alice -- of the comedy duo Alice & Bob, useful for example purposes -- can prove Bob knowingly spread falsehoods about her and she was provably damaged as a result, Bob will be legally obligated to pay damages.
 The 1st Amendment of course does not grant the right to threaten or intimidate public figures, or anyone else for that matter.
-The 1st Amendment also does not grant any right to commit frauds.
+The 1st Amendment also does not grant any right to commit fraud.

-Of course, democratic society is not compatible with unrestricted privacy, there also being a need for transparency.
-Public officials cannot conduct their business in secrecy, except to the extent that national security demands it, with that obligation for transparency filtering down, to a degree, to private individuals.
-If Bob is engaged in "trusted transactions" with, say, a bank, Bob is breaking the law if he fraudulently misrepresents significant facts, or attempts to conceal his identity by using forged identity documents; forgery is a crime.
-The Constitutional right to be "secure in their papers" does imply schemes for validating documents -- traditionally, by using seals, stamps, and signatures -- and issue of useful identification papers.
-There wasn't much constitutional fuss over validation early on, but much later it would become more difficult.
+Of course, unrestricted privacy is unrealistic in a democratic society, there also being a need for transparency.
+Public officials cannot conduct their business in secrecy, except to the extent that national security demands it.
+That obligation for transparency filters down, to a degree, to private individuals.
+If Bob is engaged in "trusted transactions" with, say, a bank, Bob is breaking the law if he fraudulently misrepresents significant facts, or attempts to conceal his identity by using forged identity documents -- forgery is a crime.

 In addition, the 5th Amendment of the US Constitution gives citizens on trial the right to refuse to incriminate themselves: "No person ... shall be compelled in any criminal case to be a witness against himself ... " This is a double-edged right, in that if Bob "pleads the 5th" he cannot speak in his own defense.
 If the case doesn't hang on his testimony, he is simply refusing to defend himself.